 - Meet with the independent auditor prior to the audit to discuss the planning and staffing of the audit.

 - Obtain reports from management, the Company's senior internal auditing executive and the regulatory compliance and legal/compliance department relating to the Company's conformity with applicable legal and regulatory requirements.
-Review reports and disclosures of insider and affiliated party transactions.

 MISCELLANEOUS POWERS AND RESPONSIBILITIES